Faire Wholesale Reviews 2026: Is It Worth It for Independent Brands?

 It allows you to take growth into your hands and on your schedule, rather than being so reliant on the algorithm of a single platform.

-To give you a sense of what that can look like, we asked makers why they both do direct outreach to stores and use Faire — and if they had any tips for using the two approaches together.
-Here is what a few of them had to say:
+To give you a sense of what a balanced strategy, that’s not dependent on Faire, can look like, we asked makers why they both do direct outreach to stores and use Faire — and if they had any tips for using the two approaches together.
+Here is what a few of them had to say…

-Theresa with one of her rad cards.
+Theresa with one of her cards.
 Via @bossdotty

 Faire is nice because once you upload your pieces onto the site, you can mostly sit back and wait for orders.
 I think it's a nice additional tool in your wholesale tool belt, but I'd never recommend solely relying on Faire.
 It's similar to makers, such as myself, who were on Etsy Wholesale.
 When that platform closed, many makers felt lost.
 I look at Faire as providing nice filler orders that come in, but I don't depend on it.